-Low-to Moderate-income Housing activity (LMH) - benefiting households with Area Median Family Income (AMFI) below eighty percent (80%) according to HUD Income Limits for Puerto Rico.
-(24 C.F.R. § 570.483 (b)(3)).
+- Low-to Moderate-income Housing activity (LMH) benefiting households with Area Median Family Income (AMFI) below eighty percent (80%) according to HUD Income Limits for Puerto Rico.
+(24 C.F.R. § 570.483 (b)(3)). - Urgent Need Mitigation (UNM)4 activity benefiting households with an AMFI above eighty percent (80%) with a risk-based need for energy security to reduce risk of loss of life and property from future disasters and to yield community development benefits.5

-5 UNM national objectives will only be used for CEWRI-IP awards.
+3 UNM national objectives will only be used for CEWRI-IP awards.